Battle of Inkerman: Fourth Division in action

-Defence of Home Hill by the British and French forces

-At this point in the battle the Russians launched another assault on the Second Division's positions on Home Hill, but the timely arrival of the French Army under Pierre Bosquet and further reinforcements from the British Army repelled the Russian attacks.
-The Russians had now committed all of their troops and had no fresh reserves with which to act.
-Two British 18-pounder guns along with field artillery bombarded the 100-gun strong Russian positions on Shell Hill in counter-battery fire.
-With their batteries on Shell Hill taking withering fire from the British guns, their attacks rebuffed at all points, and lacking fresh infantry, the Russians began to withdraw.
-The allies made no attempt to pursue them.
-Following the battle, the allied regiments stood down and returned to their siege positions.

 Aftermath

-Despite being severely outnumbered, the allied troops held their ground, becoming a marvel of each regiment's tradition and tenacity.
-The amount of fog during the battle led to many of the troops on both sides being cut off, in battalion-sized groups or less.
-Thus, the battle became known as "The Soldier's Battle".
-The Russian attack, although unsuccessful, had denied the allies any attempt at gaining a quick victory in the siege of Sevastopol.
-Following this battle, the Russians made no further large-scale attempts to defeat the allies in the field.
+The dense fog precluded effective control by senior commanders, leading to fighting amongst units smaller than a company in size.
+Figes called it a "soldier's battle".
+Though still in control of the heights around Sevastopol, the British and French casualties were such that any further attack on Sevastopol would require reinforcements.

 Alexander Kinglake obtained the official casualty returns for the battle.
 By his account allied casualties were: 2,573 British, of whom 635 were killed, and 1,800 French, of whom 175 were killed.
 Russia lost 3,286 killed within a total (including men taken prisoner) of 11,959 casualties.

 Legacy

-The battle popularised the use of the name Inkerman in placenames in Victorian England, including Inkerman Road in Kentish Town, London; Inkerman Road, St Albans, and Inkerman Way in Knaphill.
-There is an Inkerman Street in St Kilda, Victoria, Australia, in between Balaclava Rd and Alma Rd.
+The battle popularised the use of the name Inkerman in placenames in Victorian England, including Inkerman Road in Kentish Town, London, Inkerman Road, St Albans, Inkerman Street in Preston and Luton, Inkerman Way in Knaphill, and Inkerman Court, House and Way in Denby Dale.
+There is an Inkerman Street in Mosman, New South Wales, Australia, at the end of Countess Street.
+There is also an Inkerman Street in St Kilda, Victoria, Australia, in between Balaclava Road and Alma Road.
 Inkerman, a locality in South Australia, was named in 1856.
-There is also an Inkerman, New Brunswick named after the battle.
+There is also an Inkerman, New Brunswick, and an Inkerman, Ontario, named after the battle.

+In 1918, a French minesweeper named Inkerman was constructed in Ontario—it was lost on its maiden voyage.

+On the popular and long running Granada Television soap opera Coronation Street, a nearby Inkerman Street has been mentioned on occasion.

+In Whatever Happened to the Likely Lads?
+Terry Collier’s address is given in dialogue as 127 Inkerman Terrace (Series 1 Episode 7, "No Hiding Place").

-On Operation Herrick in Afghanistan, there was a Forward Operating Base called FOB Inkerman.
+During Operation Herrick in Afghanistan, there was a forward operating base named FOB Inkerman.

+The third company of the Grenadier Guards is known colloquially as the "Inkerman Company" for their part in the battle.